RocketCommunicationsInc/astro/packages/astro-uxds/_content/design-process/research.md

 ## Visit Users On Site

 Whenever possible, observe users in the process of doing their job on site.
 Take into consideration how the app fits into the physical environment in which it is used.
-Ask the user what they’re doing, and observe what they’re doing — this will often uncover findings that aren’t revealed during an interview.
+Ask the user what they’re doing and observe what they’re doing — this will often uncover findings that aren’t revealed during an interview.

 ## Develop User Personas

-- User Personas capture the user’s goals, motivations and limitations.
+- User Personas capture the user’s goals, motivations, and limitations.
 - Using the information gathered from user interviews and observation, create a profile that conveys a common understanding of the users for each role, including their primary motivations.